In an 8 week study with 38 people onion juice was successfully used for hair loss, with observable hair re-growth in almost all the participants.

 Methylsulfonylmethane is an organic compound found within the body.
 This compound is broken down by the body for use of its sulfur, which contributes to bone, hair, and nail growth.

-While a sulfur deficiency may not be the main reason for your hair loss, supplementation with sulfur can certainly contribute to hair growth.
+While a sulfur deficiency may not be the main reason for hair shedding, supplementation with sulfur can certainly contribute to hair growth.

 This is great news for onion lovers, as onions are sulfur-rich vegetables.
 If you’re not an onion lover, however, the application of onion juice to the scalp can still provide benefits and contribute to hair growth and strengthening.